anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Preconditions in addition to {{exchanges_uc2_2}}:

-* Registrar-agent: possesses voucher and LDevID certificate and optionally CA certificates.
+* Registrar-agent: obtained voucher and LDevID certificate and optionally IDevID CA certificates.
+  The IDevID CA certificate is necessary, when the connection between the Registrar-agent and the pledge is established using TLS to enable the registrar-agent to validate the pledges' IDevID certificate during the TLS handshake as described in {{exchanges_uc2_1}}.

 ~~~~ aasvg